 It is really important to be prepared ahead of time so that you know what to do when you are confronted by violence.
 After all, we prepare for events that are much less likely.

-Now, those who have been readers for a while know that I’m not a huge advocate of guns as a form of self-defense.
+Now, those who have been readers for a while know that I’m not a huge advocate of guns as self defense weapons.
 Okay, that’s an understatement.
 You will never see me recommending a gun for self defense, either in your home or out in public.
 Firearms have some really serious limitations.
 (But they’re great for bagging a deer.)